We were born on this “island” in 1987 (Marina) and 1988 (Marco).

 In my opinion both equally important, Italian because it is the official language, is what we learn at school, and dialect because is part of you, of your every-day life.

 Mum and dad at home used to express their emotions to us in Venetian dialect, was it to scold us or compliment us.
 I have always considered dialect as a language of feelings.

-What I am saying is that when we were young there was no space for other languages, we studied some English at school, but just as basic grammar.
+So when we were young there was no space for other languages, we studied some English at school, but just as basic grammar.
 Not enough.

-After high school we graduated from Ca’ Foscari University of Venice where we obtained a Second Cycle Degree Programme in History of Arts and Conservation of Artistic Heritage, 5 years in total.
+We graduated from Ca’ Foscari University of Venice where we obtained a Second Cycle Degree Programme in History of Arts and Conservation of Artistic Heritage, 5 years in total.
 Our area of expertise is Medieval and Byzantine art history.